NightmareXIVTest/nightmarexivtest.github.io/index.md

 - General rule of thumb - 1 week for every 100 USD valued;
 - Contact me via Discord if you would like to receive an exact quote with price and time estimate;

-Read more about deadlines and possible development pauses here.
+Read more about development time and possible development pauses here.

 ## What about updating the plugin?
 - I provide one year of free updates for the plugin in case it is broken due to a game or Dalamud update.